scoskey/m502/notes.md

 * Proposition: there exists a set with more than one element
 * Proposition: there exists a set with more than two elements
 * In general, one can see how all sets involving {, } and $\emptyset$ may be created
 * Comprehension Axiom: Allows to form subsets.
-This justifies the use of the set-builder notation {z in x \| phi(z)}.
+This justifies the use of the set-builder notation $\set{z\in x\mid \phi(z)}$.
-* Naive comprehension {z \| P(z)} leads to two problems: the use of non-logical phrases such as "the least natural number that can be defined in fewer than 20 words", and Russell's paradox.
+* Naive comprehension $\set{z\mid P(z)}$ leads to two problems: the use of non-logical phrases such as "the least natural number that can be defined in fewer than 20 words", and Russell's paradox.
 The modern comprehension axiom is also called the separation axiom.
 * The comprehension axiom is really an axiom scheme.
 Thus set theory officially has infinitely many axioms.

 ### 3. Natural numbers, relations, functions, replacement